viviag/viviag.io/_posts/2023-02-23-platonic-hask-overview-monoidal-category-structure.markdown

 Definition of exponential object gives us a natural isomorphism `(a,b) -> c` $$\cong$$ `a -> (b -> c)` for any types `a, b, c`.
 This isomorphism is called currying.
 In Haskell it is common and is reflected in both implementation and notation --- type `a -> b -> c` is literally equivalent to `a -> (b -> c)` (which is known as partial evaluation) and is isomorphic to `(a,b) -> c` via inverse functions `curry` and `uncurry`.

 There is an important proposition that any cartesian closed category is closed symmetric monoidal category with tensor product given by product in sense of given universal property.

-Closedness is encapsulated into existence of all exponentials.
+Closedness (informally) means that homsets can be considered as objects of the category.
+Again informally we can see it from existence of exponentials --- their elements are functions from `a` to `b`, elements of $$Hom$$-sets are morphisms from `a` to `b`.
+Term `closed monoidal category` encapsulates some compatibility condition between tensor product and exponentials.
+Rigorous definitions and a proof of the claimed proposition worth a separate post which will be written.

 So let's proceed to definition of symmetric monoidal category.

 #### Monoidal category structure